 I paid Lieu quite well by Vietnamese standards.
 I’m slightly embarrassed to say that I think some of my American complacency may have rubbed off on her.
 Either that or I didn’t keep her busy enough.
 Whatever the cause, she put on 10 kilos (roughly 22 pounds as there are 2.2 pounds to a kilo) over the course of the 2 years she worked for me.

-As a “professional” in weight loss industry, this didn’t sit well with me, but it was a slow progression, as gaining weight always is.
+As a “professional” in weight loss industry, and the author of HCG 2.0, this didn’t sit well with me, but it was a slow progression, as gaining weight always is.
 When I returned to Vietnam after an extended stay in the states, she said to me in her charming yet broken English, “Why you not tell me I get fat?
 My moder, she tell me I fat.”

 Let me explain, I’ve met Lieu’s mother.
 She doesn’t speak any English, but she’s not the type of woman to call her daughter fat.
 However, given Lieu’s limited vocabulary, she was only able to qualify her weight gain by using that ugly word… fat.

 Of course I told her she wasn’t fat.
 Similar to all kids leaving the nest, the transition from mom and dad’s house to their own dorm rooms or apartments, they tend to gain weight.
 “Lieu, it’s nothing to worry about,” I said.